 *Rolls eyes* Obviously every backpacker knows they need a lock.

 Right!
 However, how many times have you gone to store your backpack, put your lock on a hostel locker, only to find that it doesn’t fit?
 Many backpackers only carry 1 lock and run into this problem.
 Have 2 locks of very different sizes and you should always have at least 1 that will fit correctly.
 Also, many hostels have smaller bed-side compartments for your wallet/passport/small electronics; so if you have 2 locks, you’ll be covered for both.
 I also highly recommend using combo locks only, as keys are way too easy to lose.
 They are also easy for someone else to pick up by mistake; or worse, on purpose.
-Use a combo lock and save yourself the hassle later.
+I recommend a pair of these long, thin combo locks, and 1 larger, thick combo lock like this one.

 I have been using a Logitech wireless mouse for literally years and I can’t recommend them enough.
 They’re incredibly lightweight, super easy to use, and unbelievably durable given their cheap price tag.
 Throughout several round-the-world trips, this thing has been thrown around in my bag countless times yet keeps on working.
 I can’t tell you how many times I’ve dropped mine (from a considerable height!) only to find it working flawlessly after.
 If you travel with a laptop and need a mouse that won’t let you down, definitely add this to your backpacking packing list!